Competition Topic: How Art Moves Me

 - 2 runners-up

-Prizes are kindly sponsored by Flying Tiger of Copenhagen, WH Smith, and Wilko.
-The Lord Mayor of Canterbury will present prizes to the winners at the opening reception of CArtsCon on July 17.
+Prizes are kindly sponsored by local businesses.
+Sponsors for 2017 include Flying Tiger of Copenhagen, WH Smith, and Wilko.
+The Lord Mayor of Canterbury will present prizes to the winners at the opening reception of CArtsCon on July 10, 2018.
 All other artworks will be photographed or scanned and available to view on the CArtsCon website under participating school logos.

 The judging panel is led by Dr Peter Gregory, FRSA CollT NLG (Principal Lecturer of Creative Arts Education, Canterbury Christchurch University).